 21. Do you wish to upload a document with additional comments?

-Yes No No If you have additional comments you have the possibility to upload these in a separat document here.
-We kindly ask you to use this option only for comments you haver
+If you have additional comments you have the possibility to upload these in a separate document here.
+We kindly ask you to use this option only for comments you haven't already expressed.